Cai Zhaoxun

 Cai Zhaoxun is a Chinese taekwondo practitioner.
 He was a bronze medalist at the Asian Taekwondo Championships.

 Career

 He competed at the 2024 Asian Taekwondo Championships and won a bronze medal in the 74 kg category.
-Having moved up a weight class; on 19 March 2025 at the Chinese National Taekwondo Championships Cai Zhaoxun won the men's 80kg title.
+Having moved up a weight class; on 19 March 2025 at the Chinese National Taekwondo Championships Cai Zhaoxun won the men's 80 kg title.
 He subsequently competed for China at the 2025 World Taekwondo Championships in Wuxi, China.

 Personal life

-He is from Xiamen in Fujian.
+Cai is from Xiamen in Fujian.